PortingPivot/Caxton-Mirrored/README.md

         * The comment edit box in the chat report screen has not been patched.
 * No font hinting.
 Uncertain whether this will ever be supported.
 * Glowing sign text is not yet supported.
 * This mod currently only runs on x86_64 Windows and Linux.
-There is no technical reason that macOS could be supported, but unfortunately, licensing issues prevent me from building libraries for that platform.
+There is no technical reason that macOS could not be supported, but unfortunately, licensing issues prevent me from building libraries for that platform.
 * Currently, all glyphs are uploaded to VRAM eagerly, and while shaping results are cached, they are cached indefinitely.